vickmuir/vpc-on-classic-block-storage/block_storage_is_use_volume_cli.md

 ```
 {:pre}

-## Step 4 - Create the directory and mount the volume as a filesystem
+## Step 4 - Create the directory and mount the volume as a file system
 {: #linux-procedure-mount-volume}

 ```